An order out of nowhere: a new algorithm for infinite-domain CSPs: Introduction

 \subsection{Novelty of the methods and significance of the results}

-We prove that under the algebraic assumption in item (\ref{itm:tractable-case}) of~\Cref{thm:main-1+2}, $\sA_{\mathcal K,\Psi}$ admits non-trivial symmetries that can be seen as operations acting on the set of \emph{linearly ordered} $\ell$-hypergraphs with at most $\ell$ elements.
-We moreover know from~\cite{infinitesheep} that the introduction of a linear order ``out of nowhere'' is unavoidable, in the sense that the symmetries of $\sA_{\mathcal K,\Psi}$ acting on unordered $\ell$-hypergraphs can be trivial even if $\CSP(\sA_{\mathcal K,\Psi})$ is solvable in polynomial time.
-This is rather surprising (in model-theoretic terms, hypergraphs form a class having the \emph{non-strict order property}, and thus have no ability to encode linear orders) and is to date the only example of such a phenomenon.
-As a consequence, the aforementioned ``reduction to the finite'' introduced in~\cite{ReductionFinite}, which is enough to prove the tractability part of most of the complexity dichotomies mentioned in the previous section, cannot be used in the hypergraph satisfiability setting.
+We prove that under the algebraic assumption in item (\ref{itm:tractable-case}) of~\Cref{thm:main-1+2}, $\sA_{\mathcal K,\Psi}$ admits non-trivial symmetries that can be seen as operations acting on the set of \emph{linearly ordered} $\ell$-hypergraphs with at most $\ell$ elements. {Considering symmetries of the associated CSP templates which act on a set of finite structures was a crucial part of the complexity classification of the Graph-SAT problems as well as of all the other above-mentioned subclasses of templates for which \Cref{conj:Bod-Pin} was confirmed.
+The case of hypergraphs is, as observed in~\cite{infinitesheep}, to date the only example of structures which do not themselves induce linear orders (more precisely, in model-theoretic terms, hypergraphs form a class having the \emph{non-strict order property}, see~\cite{Simon}), and where} the introduction of a linear order ``out of nowhere'' is unavoidable, in the sense that the symmetries of $\sA_{\mathcal K,\Psi}$ acting on unordered $\ell$-hypergraphs can be trivial even if $\CSP(\sA_{\mathcal K,\Psi})$ is solvable in polynomial time. {For all the other classes of structures not encoding linear orders, all tractable CSP templates posses non-trivial symmetries acting on all finite structures in the respective classes.} As a consequence, the aforementioned ``reduction to the finite'' introduced in~\cite{ReductionFinite}, which is enough to prove the tractability part of most of the complexity dichotomies mentioned in the previous section, cannot be used in the hypergraph satisfiability setting.
 In order to prove the tractability part of~\Cref{thm:main-1+2}, we thus introduce new algorithmic techniques inspired by results in the theory of constraint satisfaction problems with \emph{finite} domains, in particular by absorption theory~\cite{cyclic} and Zhuk's theory~\cite{Zhuk:2017,Zhuk:2020}.
 More precisely, let $\instance$ be an instance of $\Csp(\sA_{\mathcal K,\Psi})$.
 Our algorithm transforms $\instance$ into an equi-satisfiable instance $\instance'$ that is sufficiently locally consistent, such that the solution set of a certain relaxation of $\instance'$ does not imply any restrictions on the solution set of the whole instance, and that satisfies an additional condition resembling Zhuk's notion of irreducibility~\cite{Zhuk:2017,Zhuk:2020}.
 We then prove that any non-trivial instance satisfying those properties has an injective solution.
 This step is to be compared with the case of \emph{absorbing reductions} in Zhuk's algorithm.
 The existence of an injective solution can then be checked by the aforementioned reduction to the finite from~\cite{ReductionFinite,ReductsUnary}.
 In this way, we resolve the trouble with hitherto standard methods pointed out in~\cite{infinitesheep}.
 A positive resolution of the general~\Cref{conj:Bod-Pin} will likely have to proceed in a similar spirit, albeit at a yet higher level of sophistication.
 In the case of graphs, the above described algorithm is not necessary since every instance can be immediately reduced to a finite-domain CSP by the black box reduction.